The manufacturer of the FAT TRUCK, Zeal Motor Inc., has announced the official production debut of its new 2.8 Pickup version. The 2.8 Pickup...

 One application that can really make a difference for natural disaster relief efforts and disaster restoration, such as earthquakes or floods, would be IoT-enabled sensors with predictive analytics features.
 Using IoT methods can help save billions per year lost due to damages caused by natural disasters because it would allow disaster relief crews faster access.

-5) The use of Building Information Modeling (BMI)
+5) The use of Building Information Modeling (BIM)

 Civil and structural engineers are using Building Information Modeling (BMI) and data visualization technologies to create more efficient and sustainable buildings.
 This is an advanced system that helps keep track of all parts involved in constructing buildings through various means like cameras installed throughout the site and data gathered from sensors embedded within materials used during each stage.